Aaaalright you lovely person you, today we're gonna explore more on one of my favorite topics ev-ah: BRANDING.

 1. Enroll in my Strong Brand Mini Course for Free.

-If you haven't taken it yet, it'll help make sure that your brand is consistent, clear and totally awesome AND it'll also help you to infuse your unique personality into your brand so that it's one of a kind and STANDS OUT.
+If you haven't taken it yet, it'll help you make sure that your brand is consistent, clear and totally awesome!
+AND it'll also help you to infuse your unique personality into your brand so that it's truly one of a kind and STANDS OUT.

 (Sounds like fun, no?
 I swear it is!) :-)